top of page

 a.
 League may decide to hold final round of rookie draft at a later date (i.e. June)

 b.
-If 3rd round is put off for later, the rookie round precedes the supplemental draft.
+If 3rd round is put off for later, the rookie round precedes the supplemental draft

 B. Qualifications for rookie status:

-1. Under 130 MLB at bats (in a single season).
+1. Under 130 MLB at bats (in a single season)

-2. Under 50 MLB innings for a starting pitcher (single season); 25 for relief.
+2. Under 50 MLB innings for a starting pitcher (single season); 25 for relief

-3. For a player at the beginning of a season for whom it is not clear whether he will be
+3. For a player at the beginning of a season for whom it is not clear whether he will be starting or relieving, 25 innings becomes the

-4. No more than 20 saves for a closer (single season).
+4. No more than 20 saves for a closer (single season)

-5. Rookies not qualifying as major leaguers remain in the team's farm system.
+5. Rookies not qualifying as major leaguers remain in the team's farm system

 C. Trading & Selling Rookie Picks

-1. Draft position can be traded for other players until the rookie draft begins.
+1. Draft position can be traded for other players until the rookie draft begins

-2. Draft position cannot be traded for money.
+2. Draft position cannot be traded for money

-3. Rights to the draft pick cannot be traded.
+3. Rights to the draft pick cannot be traded

 4. At set time, teams may hold a public auction for draft picks.
-(Opening bid: $10); money reverts to team selling the pick.
+(Opening bid: $10); money reverts to team selling the pick

 D. Bonus Babies

-1. Team with the first player to reach 100 points is awarded a rookie pick.
+1. Team with the first player to reach 100 points is awarded a rookie pick

-3. Bonus babies cannot currently be on an MLB roster.
+3. Bonus babies cannot currently be on an MLB roster

-E. Triple AAA
+E. Triple A

-1. Teams allowed only four roster spots.
+1. Teams allowed only four roster spots

 2. Players are eligible only if:

-a.
-Lost official rookie status (by B.A.D.
-League standards).
+a. lost official rookie status (by BAD League standards)

-b.
-Not drafted during regular B.A.D. draft.
+b. not drafted during regular BAD draft

-4. Teams who have surplus candidates for Triple AAA after the regular draft will see those players dropped into a quick public auction.
+4. Teams who have surplus candidates for Triple A after the regular draft will see those players

-a.
-Bidding begins at $1, using the pool of free-agent money.
+a. bidding begins at $1, using the pool of free agent money

-b.
-The money from the auction evaporates and is not given to the previous team.
+b. the money from the auction evaporates and is not given to the previous team

-c.
-Players not purchased are flushed out of the BAD League.
+c. players not purchased are flushed out of the BAD League

 V. FREE AGENT AUCTION